r1cebank/usbarmory-debian-base_image/README.md

 If LUKS is turned on, the auto unlock script will be added with an random password.
 (This is not safe, you must rebuild boot partition with derived password later)

+### LUKS KDF
+By default LUKS2 uses Argon2i as KDF (key derivation function), the problem with it is since the parameters is calculated during a benchmark for `luksFormat` if you execute this Makefile (which I believe you would) on a way faster machine, the resulting LUKS partition will take ages to unlock due to the complexity of the KDF.
+There is two way to fix this:
+* Run `luksFormat` on device so the resulting partition is somewhat usable
+* Tweak the Argon2i's parameters so it doesn't matter if you create it on a faster machine or slower machine.

+Note, because the script is tweaking the default parameters for LUKS, it might decrease security for the resulting partition.
+Just keep this in mind.

 ## Build Target
 * boot partition (used to update kernel, provision new key)
 * bootloader (used to update bootloader)